Filing a Life Insurance Claim

 Required Documentation

 Filing a life insurance claim requires several key documents.
 The certified death certificate is the most critical document, showing the cause and manner of death.
 Beneficiaries should obtain multiple copies from vital records offices or the funeral home.
-For benefits exceeding $100,000-$500,000, insurers typically require original certificates, while smaller claims may accept copies.
+For benefits exceeding $100,000 to $500,000, insurers typically require original certificates, while smaller claims may accept copies.

 Step-by-Step Claim Process